AdGreen Carbon Calculator Methodology

 What if some of the activities aren’t relevant to my project?

-No problem - just skip them.
+No problem - whether it's an Early Insight or a Final Footprint, just skip them.

 Why are projects no longer reviewed?